LuisParedes1/graphite-API-assignment/README.md

 3. Using the trained model we transform the new document and obtain its TF-IDF terms.

-4. We ordered this terms in descending order and return the top `limit=10` terms as the API response.
+4. We order this terms in descending order and return the top `limit=10` terms as the API response.

 # Further Improvements